berenslab/MorphoPy/README.md

 changing distance function.
 Adding a distance function

 ### Morphometric statistics
-Explanation of basic statistics
+Available morphometric statistics are:
+- branch orders
+- Strahler order
+- branch angles
+- path angles
+- root angles
+- thickness
+- segment lengths
+- path length to soma
+- radial distance

 Changing the Code

 ### Morphometric distributions
-These features are not available via the command line tool.
+These features are not (yet) available via the command line tool.
-Descriptions.
-Frequency histograms can be queried for all single value statistics.
-One can provide a distance measure (branch order, path distance from soma) to investigate their spatial distribution.
+Frequency histograms or Gaussian kernel density estimates can be queried for all single value statistics using the methods `get_histogram(key)` or `get_kde_distribution(key)`.
+If you provide a distance measure (e.g. branch order, path distance from soma or radial distance) the returned distribution will be two-dimensional and allows to investigate a features' development across space.

+### Not enough? ###

 You want to compute your own features?
 Go for it!
 We recommend you to check out `networkx` and `shapely` for more options.